Tom Brady Explains Why Pregame Sex With Gisele Bundchen Is ‘Off The Table’

 “There was a couple years ago, she didn’t feel I was doing my part for the family,” he said.
 “She felt like I would play football all season and she would take care of the house, and then all the sudden when the season would end, that I’d be like, ‘Great, let me get into all my other business activities.
 Let me get into my football training.’ ”

-But, as Brady said, Bundchen asked when he was going to include household chores and duties like taking the kids to school.
-He went along with the request.
+However, Brady also shared that Bundchen asked him when he was going to include household chores and duties like taking the kids to school.
+According to him, he went along with the request.